pertusa/tva/docs/mltva.md

 A facial recognition system aims to match a human face against a dataset of faces.
 Such a system is typically employed to authenticate users through identity verification services, and works by pinpointing and measuring facial features from a given image.

-Eigenfaces is a remarkable face recognition technique that has been widely used on devices before the deep learning era.
+Eigenfaces is a remarkable face recognition technique that has been widely used on devices before the deep learning emerged.
 We are going to describe it next.

 ### Eigenfaces